Josh Hyde: Career

 In the summer of 2004 Hyde returned to Cusco to shoot the short film version of his feature-length script for Chicle.
 To date the short film has played in the Tribeca Film Festival, Hamptons International Film Festival, Berlin International Film Festival, Mill Valley Film Festival, Vladivostok Film Festival, Brisbane Film Festival, Black Maria Film Festival, Chicago International Film Festival, Zimbabwe International Film Festival, and Athens International Film Festival.
-Its honesty and innocence resonates strongly with both American and International audiences, consequently landing itself in the Korean National Film Archive, where it is viewed as an example of excellence in film textbooks and curriculum.
+This film landed in the Korean National Film Archive, where it is viewed as an example of excellence in film textbooks and curriculum.

 After receiving his MFA, Hyde moved to New York City, where he continues to make films.
 Hyde currently resides in the New York borough of Brooklyn.

 Hyde's unreleased film Last Man Standing is a documentary on the life of up and coming alt-folk musician Drew Landry.

 In the fall of 2008, Hyde planned to return once again to Cusco, for the filming of his feature-length script Chicle Y Postales, and its subsequent release in spring 2008.